jazzfan2/anagrams/README.md

 	-s            Spanish
-	-l MINLENGTH  Results with words of at least MINLENGTH only -q MAXQTY     Results with maximally MAXQTY words only -I WORD       Results including WORD only (length not restricted by option -l) -x CHARS      Exclude words with any of these CHARS
+	-l MINLENGTH  Results with words of at least MINLENGTH only -q MAXQTY     Results with maximally MAXQTY words only -I WORDS      Results including WORDS only (length not restricted by option -l) -x CHARS      Exclude words with any of these CHARS

 Options can be combined but only one (1) language can be set at the time.